Sil3ntStorm/factorio-integration-helper/README.md

 surface for example would usually be something like `game.players['player_name'].surface` position would similarly be a player position most often e.g.
-`game.players['player_name'].surface` but it can also be a fixed position presented like `{x=0, y=0}`.
+`game.players['player_name'].position` but it can also be a fixed position presented like `{x=0, y=0}`.

 ### build_ghosts